 In the past, the digital divide in education usually meant that technology made the gap wider.
 Wealthy districts got high-speed internet and the latest tablets, while everyone else made do with outdated materials.

-AI shifts that paradigm.
+AI changes the model.
 Unlike the static software of the 2000s, AI is dynamic.
 It doesn't just sit there; it scales.
 As we reflect on Dr. King’s legacy, we see AI as the tool that can finally turn education from a privilege of the few into a universal right.

 Personalized Learning: The Great Equalizer

 Have you ever felt lost in a classroom while the teacher moved on to the next topic?
-You aren't alone.
-The traditional "factory model" of schooling—one teacher managing 30 students at once—almost guarantees that some students will slip through the cracks.
+This is a common experience.
+The traditional "factory model" of schooling, where one teacher manages 30 students at once, almost guarantees that some students will fall behind.

 Personalized learning equity flips the script.
 AI can adapt to an individual student's pace in real-time.
 Whether a student is in a rural school with limited funding or a prestigious private academy, AI tools can spot a misunderstanding the moment it happens.
 By analyzing how a student interacts with the material, AI provides the kind of 1-on-1 attention that used to cost $100 an hour.
 Ensuring that AI tools remain empathetic is the secret sauce to making this work for everyone.